Use the PDF on this page for citation, page-stable figures, and exact table references. Use the HTML version for easier browsing and linking.

 Appendix E. Credibility audit summaries

-The main score does not yet fully weight evidence quality, but the benchmark object is not blind to it either.
-The extraction layer already records stability, causal presentation, evidence type, and related claim metadata.
-The tables below should therefore be read as a quality audit of the empirical object rather than as a replacement ranking model.
+The main score does not yet fully weight evidence quality, but the extraction layer already records stability, causal presentation, evidence type, and related metadata.
+The tables below should therefore be read as a credibility audit of the benchmark object rather than as a replacement ranking model.

 Edge kind